Choosing restaurant bar stools is a distinct process from selecting stools for personal use in a kitchen.

 Seat Height

-Let’s first look at seat height because this is going to be most important aspect.
-There are essentially 3 main seat heights, but there can be a lot of in-between numbers.
+There are essentially 3 main seat heights, but there can be a lot of in-between heights.

 If you haven’t built your counter for your bar yet, we recommend building it at 36 inches high because this is the easiest height a customer can slide into.